Hunters Hill - Woolwich

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 352 trips per day across all routes, equating to approximately 31 weekly trips per individual stop.
+The report rates transport accessibility as excellent, with residents typically located just 154 meters from their nearest transport stop.
+Service frequency averages at 352 trips per day across all routes, which translates to approximately 31 weekly trips per individual stop.

 Frequently Asked Questions - Transport